 Yeah.
 That’s where I was when I showed you those awful before photos of my office.
-But I knew that if I publicly embarrassed myself it would hold me accountable and I’m happy to say that the biggest. hugest. change has officially occurred in my office and things are lookin’ up!
+But I knew that if I publicly embarrassed myself it would hold me accountable and I’m happy to say that following my method to declutter this space has finally gotten me to the point of being able to decorate it in a way that inspires me an the biggest. hugest. change has officially occurred in my office and things are lookin’ up!

 We turned the standard closet in this room into a beautiful built in cabinet and display space for all of my supplies and it is life changing!

 You’ve got to see this transformation!

 We started with this standard 70 inch wide closet.

 The instructions warned me that I needed a buddy to assist me in hanging it, but the only person around was my 3 year old, and well, he would have probably had other plans for this pretty paper that mommy wouldn’t have agreed with, so I did it myself.

 I started by drawing lines that were perfectly plumb to use as a guide.
 I wanted the pattern to be straight and couldn’t rely on the ceiling line for this.

 I hung it in 3 pieces part way down because I planned to install my built ins on the bottom half and this way I only had to buy one roll.

 By the way, I sprung for the repositionable kind, and I’m so glad I did because it caused a lot less anxiety when I needed to make a few minor adjustments along the way.I had a little overlap on the side corners which were easily taken off with a sharp utility knife.

 My mom was nice enough to come over and participate in a Ikea furniture-building-a-thon with me one day and we put together these 3 Ikea Brimnes dressers.